 Trending Supplement Products

 The younger dietary supplement market continues to enjoy explosive growth and analysts don’t expect a slowdown anytime soon.
-Experts estimate the global supplements market will enjoy a CAGR of nearly 7 percent over the next five years.
+Experts estimate the global supplements market will enjoy a CAGR of nearly 7% over the next five years.

 According to the Nutrition Business Journal, the top selling supplement categories include: